viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ### Using the DMA

 In our design, the XADC starts sending the desired data samples over the master AXI-Stream of the XADC Wizard after we call  [XSysMon_SetSingleChParams()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L586) in the PS.
-Let me explain in this chapter how we control the AXI DMA to get data from PL into the RAM of Zynq ARM core.
+Let me explain in this chapter how we control the AXI DMA to get data from PL into the RAM of the Zynq ARM core.

 The initialization of the DMA is like of other Xillinx subsystems: